wistia/wistia-open-docs/_posts/player-api.md

 play()                  | This causes the video player to start (or continue playing from a paused state) playing the video. ready(function)         | This method is only necessary for advanced use cases.
-It lets you run a function as soon as the video is loaded and ready to be played. remove()                | Removes the video from the page and cancels any asynchronous operations. state()                 | This returns the current state of the video player: "unknown" (a.k.a not started), "ended", "playing", "paused". time()                  | This returns the viewer's current position in the video (in seconds). time(t)                 | This causes the video player to seek to time specified by the ''t'' parameter (in seconds). unbind(event, function) | Lets you remove a previously binded function from an event.
+It lets you run a function as soon as the video is loaded and ready to be played. remove()                | Removes the video from the page and cancels any asynchronous operations. state()                 | This returns the current state of the video player: "beforeplay", "ended", "playing", "paused". time()                  | This returns the viewer's current position in the video (in seconds). time(t)                 | This causes the video player to seek to time specified by the ''t'' parameter (in seconds). unbind(event, function) | Lets you remove a previously binded function from an event.
 If function is not specified, all bindings for the event will be removed.